-Considering the PSD at the center of the outlet, Figure 4, one can see clearly the smearing effect of the first order scheme used in the operator-splitting scheme.
-The peak of the corresponding curve is somewhat smaller than for the direct discretization and there are more larger particles with $\ell \geq 500 \ \mu m$, which have a notable impact on the volume fraction.
-It can be also observed that the direct discretization predicts more particles from nucleation.
+Considering the PSD at the center of the outlet, Fig. 4, one can see clearly the smearing effect of the first order scheme used in the operator-splitting scheme.
+The peak of the corresponding curve is somewhat smaller than for the direct discretization and there are more larger particles with $\ell \ge 500 \,\mu$ m, which have a notable impact on the volume fraction.
+It can be also observed that the direct discretization predicts particles from nucleation whereas the operator-splitting scheme does not.
+Obviously, the concentration in the cunter of the outlet is below the saturation concentration in the numerical simulations performed with the operator-splitting scheme.
+This situation corresponds with the considerably greater amount of large particles in the center of the channel, see Fig. 3.
+These particles had to consume dissolved urea for growing and eventually the concentration.

-In Figure 5, the PSD in different points at the outlet for the direct discretization is presented.
-It can be seen that there is a notable amount of larger particles also away from the center, which is in contrast to the results from [14, Figure 8] and which supports the explanation concerning the greater importance of the growth in the present setup.
+In Fig. 5, the PSD in different points at the outlet for the direct discretization is presented.
+It can be seen that there is a notable amount of larger particles also away from the center, which is in contrast to the results from Hackbusch et al. (2012, Figure 8) and which supports the explanation concerning the greater importance of the growth in the present setup.

-The convergence to the steady state is illustrated with the evolution of the mean temperature, the mean concentration, and the mean PSD, see Figures 6
+The convergence to the steady state is illustrated with the evolution of the mean temperature, the mean concentration, and the mean PSD, see Figs. 6-8.
+The mean values are given by